stoeps13/connections-doc/source/admin/install/t_create_webserver1_node.md

 20. Click **Plug-in properties** and then click **Copy to Web Server key store directory**.

+    !!! note
-    **Note:** If the plugin-key.kdb file is on a different system from the IBM HTTP Server system, copy it manually from the WebSphere Application Server system to the IBM HTTP Server system.
+    If the plugin-key.kdb file is on a different system from the IBM HTTP Server system, copy it manually from the WebSphere Application Server system to the IBM HTTP Server system.

 21. Restart IBM HTTP Server.